UoA-eResearch/figshare_api_v2/README.md

 ## DESCRIPTION:

-Quick hack to add to_j methods to Array,Hash,Nil,String and Numeric to output nicely formatted json for my config files.
+Figshare version 2 API.

 ## FEATURES/PROBLEMS:

+* Stats API not implemented.
+* Need to build a test suite
+* impersonate option, for PrivateArticles, PrivateCollections and PrivateProjects ignored for DELETE, and non-json POST and PUT.

 ## SYNOPSIS:

+* require 'figshare_api_v2'

 ## REQUIREMENTS:

-* require 'figshare_api_v2'
+* depends on 'wikk_webbrowser' gem
+* depends on 'wikk_json' gem (beware: adds to_j to the base classes)

 ## INSTALL: